-The other article [20] did indeed promise new information, if validated, and included the first known diagram of Ludgate's machine!
-This article was attributed to "Engineering".
-A search by Jade Ward of University of Leeds Library discovered the article was in fact an abbreviated extract of an article [21] published a month earlier, i.e. just over three months after Ludgate's original Royal Dublin Society paper, in "Engineering" (a London-based monthly magazine founded in 1865).
-This article, which from here onwards will be referred to as "Engineering [21]", is reproduced in full as Appendix I.
+The other article20 did indeed promise new information, if validated, and included the first known diagram of Ludgate's machine!
+This article was attributed to Engineering.
+A search by Jade Ward of University of Leeds Library discovered the article was in fact an abbreviated extract of an article21 published a month earlier, i.e., just over three months after Ludgate's original Royal Dublin Society paper, in Engineering (a London-based monthly magazine founded in 1865).
+This article, which from here onwards will be referred to as Engineering,21 is reproduced in full as the Appendix.